Brewery: Amager Bryghus x Surly Brewing Company collaboration

 My rating: 3

-Intro: A 12oz bottle that was bottled on 22 January 2015 and poured into a pint glass.
+Intro: A 12 fl oz bottle with a bottled on date of 23rd March 2015 and poured into a Duvel tulip glass.